spark4k0/Nexus-Tweaker-Src/README.md

 In general, **PC tweakers are not recommended**.
 These tools often overpromise and underdeliver, and the performance improvements they claim can typically be achieved more effectively by:
 - Using a custom Windows OS (e.g., **Ghost Spectre**)
 - Making BIOS adjustments (with caution)

 Always ensure that you understand the changes you're making, especially when altering system configurations.

 ---

+## 💡 Alternatives

+If you’re still interested in using a system optimizer, consider these **free and open-source alternatives**, which are generally more reliable than Nexus Tweaker:

+1. **[Optimizer](https://github.com/hellzerg/optimizer)** - A well-rounded tool for improving Windows performance, offering features for both beginners and advanced users.
+2. **[TerabyteTweaker](https://github.com/Teramanbr/TerabyteTweaker)** - Another free optimizer that provides various tweaks without any intrusive or harmful bloat.
+3. For even more options, explore the **[Windows Tweaks topic](https://github.com/topics/windows-tweaks)** on GitHub, which includes a broad range of community-driven tools designed for different needs and preferences.

+> **Note**: Optimizers are generally **not recommended**.
+Many advertised benefits are either minimal or achievable through more reliable methods, such as adjusting BIOS settings or using optimized Windows OS versions.
+Use caution and fully understand any tool you decide to use.

+---